These regulations are also available in a PDF format.

-Associate Vice President, Research & Graduate Studies: The AVP, Research, Engagement, & Graduate Studies is responsible for the general supervision of graduate work at the University.
+Associate Vice President, Research, Engagement, & Graduate Studies (REGS): The AVP REGS is responsible for the general administration of graduate studies at the University.

-Coordinator, Graduate Studies: The Coordinator, Graduate Studies is responsible for ensuring registration of students, assessment of fees, maintenance of records, and other administrative duties related to graduate students are carried out.
+Manager, Office of Research, Engagement, & Graduate Studies is responsible for ensuring admission of students, assessment of fees, maintenance of records, graduation and other administrative duties related to graduate students are carried out following established procedures.

-A Graduate Program Committee is responsible for recommending admission, reviewing the student's progress and arranging for the supervision and examination of students enrolled in the graduate program.
-For most graduate programs, the Graduate Program Committee is the departmental graduate studies committee.
+A Graduate Program Committee for each program is responsible for recommending admission, reviewing students’ progress and arranging for the supervision and examination of students enrolled in the graduate program.

 The student's supervisor or supervisory committee is appointed to work with the student while they are working on their field work, major paper or thesis, and reports on the student's progress to the Graduate Program Committee.
 The supervisory committee forms part of the student's final examination committee.

-Before applying for admission, the student should obtain information about admission requirements and procedures.
-This information can be obtained from departments/schools and faculties.
+Note: Before applying for admission, the student should obtain information about program specific admission requirements and procedures.
+This information can be obtained from the relevant department or school website.

-Applicants meeting the minimum requirements for admission given below are not assured admission into any graduate program.
-Most graduate programs have admission requirements in addition to the minimum.
+Applicants must meet the minimum requirements for admission given below but are not assured admission into any graduate program.
+Most graduate programs have admission requirements in addition to the minimum described herein.
 Furthermore, programs must restrict admission to students whose interests are compatible with available resources and faculty expertise.
 Graduate programs may set limits on total enrolments.

 The minimum requirements for admission to a graduate program are as follows:

-Application is through the Graduate Program Committee in the department/school in which the student wishes to work; applicants are advised to contact the department/school before submitting an application.
-Transcripts of previous university work and proof of obtaining a degree are required at the time of application, and letters of reference as well as optional documentation per the school or department such as a personal statement may also be required at that time.
+Recommendation for admission is through the Graduate Program Committee in the department/school in which the student wishes to enroll.
+All transcripts of previous university work and proof of obtaining a degree are required at the time of application, and letters of reference as well as optional documentation per the school or department such as a personal statement may also be required at that time.
 See How to Apply for further details.

-Application procedures and deadlines for a graduate program may vary from program to program.
+Application procedures and deadlines for each graduate program vary from program to program.

-Bona fide graduate students at other universities who wish to take courses at UFV, not leading to a degree at UFV, will be admitted to take specific graduate courses on the recommendation of the chair of the department/school and the dean of graduate studies (or equivalent officers) at the other university, and with the permission of the appropriate Graduate Program Committee and the AVP Research, Engagement, & Graduate Studies.
+Bona fide graduate students at other universities who wish to take courses at UFV, not leading to a degree at UFV, will be admitted to take specific graduate courses on the recommendation of the chair of the department/school and the dean of graduate studies (or equivalent officers) at the other university, and with the permission of the appropriate Graduate Program Committee and the AVP REGS.

 English is the primary language of instruction and communication at UFV.
 UFV recognizes that applicants must have a proficiency in English sufficient to participate in the learning process.
-See the UFV Calendar for further details.
+See the English language proficiency requirement section for further details.

-All decisions on graduate admissions are made by the AVP Research, Engagement, & Graduate Studies, on recommendation from a Graduate Program Committee.
+All decisions on graduate admissions are made by the AVP REGS, upon the recommendation from a Graduate Program Committee.
 These decisions may be appealed to the Senate Graduate Studies Committee by an applicant or a Graduate Program Committee.
 The decision of the Senate Graduate Studies Committee is final.

 Graduate students may enter programs at the beginning of any semester, unless a program requires students to start in a specific semester.

 Registration normally begins two months before the start of each semester and must be completed by the Friday preceding the start of classes.
-New students are allowed an additional two weeks to finalize their registration, without financial penalty.
-The course or research-related work for which the student registers must have the approval of the Chair of the Graduate Program Committee and of his/her supervisor or senior supervisor, once this supervisor is appointed.
-In addition, registration for courses taken outside the student's program must have the approval of the supervisor or senior supervisor and the Graduate Program Committee.
+The course or research-related work for which the student registers must have the approval of the Chair of the Graduate Program Committee and of their supervisor, once this supervisor is appointed.
+In addition, registration for courses taken outside the student's program must have the approval of the supervisor and the Graduate Program Committee.

-Students going on leave are required to obtain the approval of the Chair of the Graduate Program Committee and/or of their supervisor.
+Students going on leave are required to obtain the written approval of the Chair of the Graduate Program Committee and/or of their supervisor.
 Notification of the leave must be sent to the AVP REGS for their records.

-Graduate students may audit graduate courses, with permission of the instructor, senior supervisor and graduate program chair of the student's department/school provided there is space in the course after students taking the course for credit have registered.
+Graduate students may audit graduate courses, with permission of the instructor, supervisor and graduate program chair of the student's department/school.

 The following grades are used at the graduate level in UFV: